kapost/circuitry/README.md

     threads are not guaranteed to complete when the process exits, completion can be ensured by calling `Circuitry.flush`.
   * `:batch`: Stores the request in memory to be submitted later.
 Batched requests must be manually sent by calling `Circuitry.flush`.
-* `subscribe_async_strategy`: One of `:fork` or `:thread` that determines how asynchronous subscribe requests are processed. *(optional, default: `:fork`)*
-  * `:fork`: Forks a detached child process that immediately begins querying the queue.
-  * `:thread`: Creates a new thread that immediately sends begins querying the queue.
+Only valid as a publishing strategy
-* `on_thread_exit`: An object that responds to `call`.
+* `on_async_exit`: An object that responds to `call`.
 This is useful for managing shared resources such as database connections that require closing.
-  It is only called when implementing the `:thread` async strategy. *(optional,
-  default: `nil`)*
-* `on_fork_exit`: An object that responds to `call`.
-This is useful for managing shared resources such as database connections that require closing, It is only called when implementing the `:fork` async strategy. *(optional,
-  default: `nil`)*
+  *(optional, default: `nil`)*
-* `publisher_topic_names`: An array of topic names that your publishing application will publish on.
-This configuration is used during provisioning via `rake circuitry:setup`
-* `subscriber_topic_names`: An array of topic names that your subscriber application will subscribe to.
-This configuration is used during provisioning via `rake circuitry:setup`
+* `topic_names`: An array of topic names that your application will publish and/or subscribe to.
+This configuration is only used during provisioning.
-* `subscriber_queue_name`: The name of the SQS queue that your subscriber application will listen to.
-This queue will be created or configured during `rake circuitry:setup` *(optional, default: `nil`)*
-* `subscriber_dead_letter_queue_name`: The name of the SQS dead letter queue that will be used after all retries fail.
-This queue will be created and configured during `rake circuitry:setup` *(optional, default: `<subscriber_queue_name>-failures`)*
-* `publisher_middleware`: A chain of middleware that sent messages must go through.
+* `middleware`: A chain of middleware that messages must go through when sent or received.
   Please refer to the [Middleware](#middleware) section for more details regarding this option.

-* `subscriber_middleware`: A chain of middleware that received messages must go through.
+Available configuration options for subscriber applications include:

+* `queue_name`: The name of the SQS queue that your subscriber application will listen to.
+This queue will be created or configured during provisioning.
+* `dead_letter_queue_name`: The name of the SQS dead letter queue that will be used after all retries fail.
+This configuration value is only used during provisioning.
+  *(optional, default: `<subscriber_queue_name>-failures`)*
-  Please refer to the [Middleware](#middleware) section for more details regarding this option.
+* `lock_strategy` - The store used to ensure that no duplicate messages are processed.
+Please refer to the [Lock Strategies](#lock-strategies) section for more details regarding this option. *(default: `Circuitry::Locks::Memory.new`)*
+* `max_receive_count` - The number of times a message will be received by the queue after unsuccessful attempts to process it before it is discarded or added to the `dead_letter_queue_name` queue.
+This configuration value is only used during provisioning. *(optional, default: 8)*
+* `visibility_timeout` - A period of time during which Amazon SQS prevents other subscribers from receiving and processing that message (before it is deleted by circuitry after being processed successfully.)
+This configuration value is only used during provisioning.
+  *(optional, default: 1800)*

 ### Provisioning